 For example, a collaborative tool stops working.
 Employees cannot access documents for review or updates.
 Teams are unable to share project schedules.
 Critical purchase orders are delayed because they cannot be accessed.
 The company is in chaos until someone determines the tool is not working and calls customer support.
 Eventually, the failed payment is discovered and corrected.
 The company is operational again, but they've lost confidence.

 With failed payments being the primary contributor to involuntary churn, subscription-based companies need to ensure that a retention plan includes a payment recovery strategy that addresses the common reasons for payment failures.
+Learning churn rate formulas for calculating churn is recommended too.

 Common reasons for payment failures